KittyGiraudel/site/_posts/2013-07-25-designing-an-image-gallery.md

 I think this is what took me the most time in the entire project even if I have a decent knowledge of front-end performance (without being an expert).

 Of course I minified my stylesheets (with Sass) and my JS scripts (with [YUI Compressor](https://refresh-sf.com/)).
 I set up Gzip with `.htaccess` along with some cache stuff.
 I even added a DNS prefect for Google Fonts.
-And even if all this stuff is really nice, the most important thing to optimize here is... images.
+And even if all this stuff is really nice, the most important thing to optimize here is… images.

 When I first set up the layout with images and all, I used really big pictures like 1600*1059px and I was like *"I resize them automagically with CSS"\*.
 Sure.
 And the page weighed about 35Mb.
 Ouch.